-- Protect Oxycodone Hydrochlorde Oral Solution from moisture and light.
+- Protect oxycodone hydrochloride oral solution from moisture and light.

-Inactive ingredients: 100 mg per 5 mL contains citric acid anhydrous, D&C Yellow #10, natural/artificial berry flavor, purified water, sodium citrate dihydrate, sodium benzoate, saccharin sodium, and sorbitol.
+Inactive ingredients: 100 mg per 5 mL contains citric acid anhydrous, D&C Yellow No. 10, natural/artificial berry flavor, purified water, sodium citrate dihydrate, sodium benzoate, saccharin sodium, and sorbitol.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.

 Oxycodone hydrochloride oral solution 100 mg per 5 mL (20 mg per mL) Oral Syringe